gratipay/gratipay.com/www/about/policies/terms-of-service.md

-  1. Choice of Law: These Terms and the relationship between you and Gratipay shall be governed by the laws of the State of Pennsylvania without regard to its conflict of law provisions and any and all claims, causes of action, or disputes (regardless of theory) arising out of or relating to the Service, shall be brought exclusively in the courts located in Allegheny County, Pennsylvania, or the U.S. District Court for the Southern District of New York.
+  1. Choice of Law: These Terms and the relationship between you and Gratipay shall be governed by the laws of the State of Pennsylvania without regard to its conflict of law provisions.
+Any and all claims, causes of action, or disputes (regardless of theory) arising out of or relating to the Service, shall be brought exclusively in the courts located in Allegheny County, Pennsylvania, or the U.S. District Court for the Western District of Pennsylvania.
 You consent and waive any objection to the jurisdiction of and venue in these courts.

   1. Authority to Enter Into Agreement: You represent and warrant that you have the legal authority to enter into this agreement and that the performance